 Written by Virginia Bonta Brown and AnnaMariah Nau

-Virginia Brown’s Bio – Before starting the BioElectric Shield Co, Virginia had a 22-year career as an Occupational Therapist, treating both children and adults with Sensory Processing Disorders, Cranial-Sacral Therapy, and Myofascial Release.
+Virginia Brown’s Bio – Before starting the BioElectric Shield Co, Virginia had a 22-year career as an Occupational Therapist, treating children and adults with Sensory Processing Disorders, Cranial-Sacral Therapy, and Myofascial Release.
 With this knowledge, Virginia can read new research and translate the data into useful actions a parent or child can take to cope with our new electronic environment.

 After witnessing the numerous health effects EMF radiation had on their chiropractic patients, who were computer programmers, Dr. Brown and Virginia focused on finding solutions for EMF protection.
 After the invention of the BioElectric Shield, they co-founded the BioElectric Shield Co.